jperezaracil/PyCROSL/README.md

 - *Automatic report*: the implementation produces a graphical report at the end of each simulation, summarizing the behavior of the most important metrics.
 - *Dynamic variant*: the algorithm has a dynamic variant, which allows it to reward the operators that perform better in the current problem.

+For an explanation of how the CRO-SL algorithm works, we refer to [the paper](https://www.mdpi.com/2227-7390/11/7/1666).

 ## How to install

 We recommend installing the project as a package.
 To do so, use the following commands: